Common shelduck: Taxonomy

 The common shelduck was formally named by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Anas tadorna.
 Linnaeus largely based his description on "The Sheldrake or Burrough-Duck" that had been described and illustrated in 1731 by the English naturalist Eleazar Albin.
 The specific epithet comes from the French word Tadorne for this species, a name that was used by the French naturalist Pierre Belon in 1555.
 It may originally derive from Celtic roots meaning "pied waterfowl", essentially the same as the English "shelduck".
 Linnaeus specified the locality as Europe but restricted this to Sweden in 1761.
 The common shelduck is now placed in the genus Tadorna that was introduced in 1822 by the German zoologist Friedrich Boie.
-The species is monotypic: no subspecies are recognised.
+The species is monotypic, with no subspecies being recognised.

 Description

 The common shelduck resembles a small short-necked goose in size and shape.
-It is a striking bird, with a reddish-pink bill, pink feet, a white body with chestnut patches and a black belly, and a dark green head and neck.
-The wing coverts are white, the primary remiges black, and the secondaries green (only showing in flight) and chestnut.
-The underwings are almost entirely white.
-Sexes are similar, but the female is smaller, with some white facial markings, while the male is particularly crisply coloured in the breeding season, his bill bright red and bearing a prominent knob at the forehead.
+It is 55–65 cm long and with a wingspan of 100–120 cm, with a reddish-pink bill, pink feet, a white body with chestnut patches and a black belly, and a dark green head and neck.
+The wing coverts are white, the primary remiges black, and the secondaries black with a strong green iridescent reflection in good light (only showing in flight).
+The outer tertial feather is orange-brown, with the inner tertials white.
+The underwings are white, except for the flight feathers, which are black.
+The sexes are similar, but the female is slightly smaller, usually with some white flecks on the green face, while the male is particularly crisply coloured in the breeding season, his bill bright red and bearing a prominent knob at the base of the bill.

-Ducklings are white, with black cap, hindneck and wing and back patches.
+The ducklings are white, with blackish-brown cap, hindneck and wing and back patches.
 Juveniles are similarly coloured, greyish above and mostly white below, but already have the adult's wing pattern.

 The call is a loud honk.